open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 ## Differences between the Routing Connector and Routing Processor

 - The connector will only route using [OTTL] statements which can only be applied to resource attributes.
 It does not support matching on context values at this time.
-- The connector must be a receiver in a minimum of two pipelines.
 - The connector routes to pipelines, not exporters as the processor does.

 ### OTTL Limitations